The following steps should be completed if a member of your organization has been diagnosed with COVID-19.

 3. If directed to, by the local Department of Public Health, notify those who would be considered close contacts of the affected party.
 This is done using the MA Youth Soccer COVID-19 exposure Notification Letter.

-It is important to keep rosters of who was at practices and games each day to aid in the contact tracing process.
+It is important to keep rosters of players, coaches and officials who are at practices and games each day to aid in the contact tracing process.

 Do not release the name of the affected person.
 Be prepared to stop all activities with the affected team/teams in accordance with current CDC guidelines and Public Health department recommendations.